Dlyx24/Dlyx24/README.md

 I have been doing frontend development for a few years now mainly using React.

-Lately my interest has been more on open source projects and learning from the community.
+Lately my interest has been more about backend and transitioning to a more fullstack position.

-As of a goal for 2023, I want to contribute to some open source project that suits my interests. - Now achieved as I did my first ever open source contribution to <a href="https://github.com/climateconnect/climateconnect" target="_blank">Climate connect</a>
+As of a goal for 2024, I want to create an webapp that will force me to get out of the frontend zone and into backend world.

 <h3 align="left">Connect with me:</h3>